voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :%s/PATTERN/&\r/g

+    add a line before a pattern

+    :g/^wget/ normal O

 ### How to add a line after every few lines in vim
 I wanted to add a line after every 3 lines in a file (having about 1000 lines) using vim editor.
 Can someone help me out?